 - Anyone working in a construction environment should receive training on health risks and proper safety strategies.

 - Construction site supervisors should measure dust levels and take action if they exceed federal limits.

 - When possible, construction sites should be provided less hazardous abrasive/blasting agents.

-- Any blasting activities should be controlled using dust collectors, ventilation, wet methods, or cabinets to prevent dust exposure.
+- Workers should control any blasting activities by using dust collectors, ventilation, wet methods, or cabinets to prevent dust exposure.

 - Construction workers should be aware that high silica exposure is most common in enclosed areas with little ventilation.

-- Proper respirators should always be worn when working with pressure, sandblasting, or abrasive blasting.
+- Workers should always wear proper respirators when working with pressure, sandblasting or abrasive blasting.

 - Respirators should not be the first or only line of defense against respirable silica dust.
-Proper safety controls must be established as a first line of defense.
+Proper safety controls must also be a first line of defense.